By: Gene Walden, Senior Finance Editor November 03, 2016

 The Thrivent Moderately Aggressive Allocation Fund typically invests in more than a dozen different asset groups.
 The largest group has been large capitalization U.S. stocks, which typically accounts for about a third of the Fund’s total assets.
 The Fund also invests in several other equity groups, including international, small cap, mid cap, and “opportunistic equity” (such as natural resources stocks or real estate investment trusts).
 Bonds and other debt instruments make up the balance of portfolio assets, led by securitized debt, investment grade credit, short-term bonds and cash, and government bonds.
 Other bond instruments include high yield bonds, floating-rate bank loans and international debt.

-The diversification of these asset allocation funds makes them less volatile than the performance of a single equity category, such as a fund that invest in high yield bonds.
+The diversification of these asset allocation funds makes them less volatile than the performance of a single equity category, such as a fund that invest in mid-cap stocks.
 Although the more conservative portfolios would tend to have lower potential returns over the long-term, their losses tend to be more modest and less frequent than the more aggressive investments.

 Gauging Volatility and Risk